grow/grow-ext-editor/Readme.md

 - `checkbox` - Checkbox boolean field.
 - `date` - Date field.
 - `datetime` - Datetime field.
 - `document` - Grow document reference.
-Appears as `!g.doc ...` in the yaml.
+Appears as `!g.doc ...` in yaml.
 - `google_image` - Image field for uploading an image to Google Cloud Storage.
 (Requires configuration.)
 - `group` - Groups together other fields to make them expand/collapse in a group.
 - `image` - Image field for uploading an image to the local filesystem.
-(In development.)
+- `html` - Rich editor for HTML content.
 - `list` - List field for controlling lists of values.
-- `markdown` - Uses a markdown editor to work with the content.
-(In development.)
+- `markdown` - Rich editor for Markdown content.
 - `partials` - shows the fields for all partials when editor configuration is defined.
 - `select` - Ability to provide a list of options to choose between.
 Also works as a multi-select.
+- `string` - Grow string reference field.
+Allows for referencing strings from the `/content/strings/` files.
+Appears as `!g.string ...` in yaml.
 - `text` - Standard text field.
 Converts from input to textarea when text becomes longer.
 - `textarea` - Standard textarea field.
 - `yaml` - Grow yaml file reference.
-Appears as `!g.yaml ...` in the yaml.
+Appears as `!g.yaml ...` in yaml.

 ## Development